 How to apply

-Your application and all supporting documentation must be received before midnight (Mountain Standard Time) on the last Thursday in December of the year before you'd begin the program.
+Your application and all supporting documentation must be received before midnight (Mountain Standard Time) on the third Thursday in December of the year before you'd begin the program.

-- Online application.
-Through the Common Application Program on the American Association of Physicists in Medicine website, complete the online application and select Mayo Clinic in Arizona as one of your choices.
+Online application.
+Through the Medical Physics Residency Application Program (MP-RAP) on the American Association of Physicists in Medicine (AAPM) website, complete the online application and select Mayo Clinic in Arizona as one of your choices.